Josh Lowe Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.

-- The Orioles have a 4.22 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.20).

-- The Orioles rank 17th in baseball in home runs surrendered (112 total, 1.2 per game).
+- Orioles pitchers combine to allow 112 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Gibson (9-6) is aiming for his 10th victory when he gets the starting nod for the Orioles in his 21st start of the season.
-He's put together a 4.77 ERA in 115 2/3 innings pitched, with 90 strikeouts.
+- Bradish gets the start for the Orioles, his 18th of the season.
+He is 6-4 with a 3.05 ERA and 87 strikeouts through 91 1/3 innings pitched.

-- In his last outing on Saturday against the Miami Marlins, the right-hander threw 5 1/3 innings, giving up five earned runs while surrendering nine hits.
+- The right-hander last pitched on Sunday against the Miami Marlins, when he threw 7 1/3 scoreless innings while giving up three hits.

+- The 26-year-old has an ERA of 3.05, with 8.6 strikeouts per nine innings, in 17 games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.